Scientific Name

 The orange-red flowers appear in clusters on tall, branched stalks in winter.

 Aloes are very forgiving plants.
-As with all succulents, they should never be allowed to sit in stagnant water and should be carefully monitored for signs of overwatering.
+As with all succulents, they should never be left in stagnant water and should be carefully monitored for signs of overwatering.

 These succulents are not particularly fast-growing and will only rarely need repotting.
 In the spring, repot Aloes that are tipping over or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
-When repotting a larger plant, dividing the root ball can be done carefully.
+When repotting a larger plant, carefully divide the root ball.
 Some varieties of Aloe will send off offsets that can be potted independently.

 Aloe plants need intense, bright light.
 They can withstand full summer sun once acclimated.
 In the winter, provide bright light.
 It prefers warmer temperatures of 70°F to 80°F (21°C to 27°C) but will survive down to 40°F (4.5°C).
 Feed with a succulent fertilizer only in the summer.
-Suspend feeding in the winter as the plant goes dormant.
+Suspend feeding during winter, when the plant goes dormant.

 Learn more at How to Grow and Care for Aloe.